ImranR98/Restic-Backup/README.md

 ## Environment Variables
 Copy or rename the `vars.template.sh` file to `vars.sh`, then fill in the empty variables:
-### Remote
-These can be left empty if the remote option is not used.
-- `SERVERUSERNAME` - Username to SSH into the remote server.
-- `LOCALSERVERDOMAIN` - URL of the remote server.
-- `LOCALSERVERSSHPORT` - Port for the above URL.
-- `SERVERDOMAIN` - Alternative URL to the server, in case the first connection fails.
-Could be the same as the first URL.
-Could technically point to a different server entirely, assuming it is setup similarly, but this is untested.
-- `SERVERSSHPORT` - Port for the above URL.
-- `SERVERPATH` - Path to the remote folder to be backed up.
-### Restic

 - `B2_ACCOUNT_ID` - Application Key ID for a BackBlaze B2 account.
 - `B2_ACCOUNT_KEY` - Application Key for the above Key ID.
 - `RESTIC_PASSWORD` - Password to the encrypted Restic repo (if running for the first time, set this to the desired password).
 If this is empty, you will be asked for a password when running commands.